MirzaHWU/WebDesign_project_year1/README.md

 Root contains desktop veriosn (index.html).
 Mobile screens are in the mobile folder.Desktop version needs Refactoring.

 Run on localhost to avoid CORS errors.

+Use inspect element to switch to mobile view for mobile pages.